 Champlain College Accreditation

-Champlain College is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), through its Commission on Institutions of Higher Education.
+Champlain College is regionally accredited by the New England Commission of Higher Education (NECHE)

-Accreditation of an institution of higher education by the NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
+Regional accreditation of an institution of higher education by the NECHE indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college or university has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by the NEASC is not partial but applies to the institution as a whole.
+Accreditation by the NECHE is not partial but applies to the institution as a whole.
 As such it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

-Inquiries regarding the accreditation status by the NEASC should be directed to the administrative staff of the institution.
+Inquiries regarding the accreditation status by the NECHE should be directed to the administrative staff of the institution.
 Individuals may also contact:

 New England Commission of Higher Education